-2. From an historical perspective, many aspects of the traditional Mediterranean Diet, discussed here, were first introduced into Britain back in Roman times, when locals also ate a lot of 'Celtic beans'.
+2. Many aspects of the traditional Mediterranean Diet, were first introduced into Britain back in Roman times, when locals also ate a lot of 'Celtic beans'.
 Of course, this was before Western civilisation entered its Dark Ages.
-So, perhaps the Mediterranean Diet should be listed as one of the things 'the Romans did for us'?
+So, the Mediterranean Diet could be listed as one of the things 'the Romans did for us'.

 3. It is recommended that we drink at least 6-8 glasses of non-alcoholic fluid through the day, to prevent dehydration in the temperate UK climate.
 More would be required in hotter weather.

-4. Legumes, eg beans, feature in the Mediterranean Diet and count as one of the WHO daily fruit and vegetable portions.
+4. Legumes - for example, beans - feature in the Mediterranean Diet and count as one of the WHO daily fruit and vegetable portions.

-5. Traditional Mediterranean folks of old considered butter to be only fit for barbarians.
+5. Traditional Mediterranean people do not like butter.
 Toast drizzled with a little olive olive oil, herbs and garlic is still a popular Mediterranean snack.